Get in Touch

 • Identifying package uploaders

-• The equivs package
+• Using the equivs package

-• Porting packages to stable systems
+• Porting packages to a stable system

-• APT proxy server configuration
+• Configuring an APT proxy server

-• Small public package archives
+• Managing small public package archives

 • Recording and copying system configurations